xod-wow/LiteMount/README.md

 Customizable random mount summoning, since 2011.

-LiteMount supports journal mounts, Travel Form, Ghost Wolf, Running Wild, Tarecgosa, Moonfang, Flying Broom, and other item-summoned mounts.
+LiteMount supports journal mounts, Travel Form, Ghost Wolf, Running Wild, Moonfang, Flying Broom, and other item-summoned mounts.
 LiteMount excludes flying mounts in areas where you can't fly.

 With LiteMount you can set rules to customize which mounts are summoned